 Mali stands out as an important historic tourist destination for those who like to explore the adventurous history of the African continent.
 Located at the North-West region of the continent within the Sahel region, Mali has numerous natural attractions that include tours around a large part of the Sahara Desert, and visits to the heritage sites of the country.
 Mali is a large, landlocked country that borders Mauritania, Guinea, Senegal, Burkina Faso, Algeria, Niger, and Cote d Ívoire.
-Mali mostly known for its devotion to Islamic religion, though a smaller percentage of the population are Christians.
-Bamako, the capital city of Mali, is not only the centre of affairs of the country, but also the star of the music talent in the West African region.
+Mali is mostly known for its devotion to the Islamic religion, though a smaller percentage of the population are Christians.
+Bamako, the capital city of Mali, is not only the center of affairs of the country but also the star of the musical talent in the West African region.

 Tourist accommodation in Mali consists of hotel rooms and camping sites.
 Camping is the cheapest option as they charge at most US$10 per night in a single bed.
 The hotels charge at least $60 per night.
-Hotel accommodation in Mali is of the modern standards whether it is basic or has added luxuries like a television and room service.
+Hotel accommodation in Mali is of modern standards whether it is basic or has added luxuries like a television and room service.

-Every hotel and restaurant where in Mali offer many local and international delicacies.
+Every hotel and restaurant where Mali offers many local and international delicacies.
 There are various types of food depending on the type of cuisine being served in the restaurant.
-Snacks in the forms of cakes, peanuts, corns, and fresh fruits are also within the vicinity as you stroll along the streets of the cities and towns.
+Snacks in the forms of cakes, peanuts, corn, and fresh fruits are also within the vicinity as you stroll along the streets of the cities and towns.
 If you treat yourself to restaurants, you are likely to come across the local Malian dishes that are greatly appetizing.
 The popular local dishes are the To, which is millet and sauce, and a dish containing rice and a sauce made from peanut and tomato oil then served with any type of edible meat.
 There are also selections of foreign-owned restaurants in most Malian cities, and they served either Chinese, Italian, Lebanese, or Vietnamese cuisine.
 Western delicacies are also available in the restaurants and hotels too.

 Touring Mali opens to a wide variety of tourist attractions that range from the stunning geographical sceneries to the historic sites.
 The Adrar des Ifoghas Plateau is a place to explore the wildlife species of the country, and the ancient rock paintings and salt mines still standing within the plateau.
 The Niger Delta is also an applauding sight where you get to see the large Niger River separating into minor rivers and a formation of a large lake at the split whenever it rains in the delta region.
 The Great Mosque is another tourist attraction that is more than a century old.
 The mosque was constructed using mud as the main material for its existence.
 It is a huge mosque consisting of three towers and five stories.